 The latest phase in the development of the notion of ideology within the Western Marxist tradition was inaugurated by the work of Louis Althusser.
 Althusser's conception of ideology and its function was profoundly influenced by psychoanalytic theory, particularly that of Jacques Lacan.
 While Freud had been a significant influence on the Frankfurt School, and on Sarah Kofman's analysis of ideology in relation to the metaphor of the camera obscura, it has been Althusser's appropriation of Lacan that has most influenced the development of the notion of ideology in contemporary Marxism and post-Marxism.
 In opposition to the old Marxist model, already deeply problematized by Gramsci and the Frankfurt School, of an ideological superstructure that distorts the real material conditions of society, Althusser, following Lacan, argues that the "reality" that ideology purportedly distorts is inaccessible, because it is always linguistically and symbolically constructed, hence mediated by our relationship to the symbolic order.
-On this view, ideology is not a simple distortion of the real material conditions of society.
+On this view, ideology is not a simple distortion of the real material conditions of society, rather, it is that which constructs our imaginary relationship to reality.